riktw/stm8s_makefile/Base_project/readme.md

 Everything is GPLv3 licensed unless stated otherwise in the file itself, the stm8s peripheral driver has it's own license for example.
 Exeption, and credit where credit is due: The files in STM8S_StdPeriph_Driver are made by ST and the patches and scripts/makefiles are made by SDuino: https://github.com/tenbaht/sduino

+20/09/2018:
+I managed to get GDB up and running, I updated the makefile to support this.
+By default, the makefile now generates a .elf file for the stm8 GDB tools (https://stm8-binutils-gdb.sourceforge.io/) It also only compiles the library once, which saves some time.
+To rebuild this, delete the .lib file from the /Inc folder.
+To build an ihx file to flash using stm8flash, use "make NODEBUG=1" and to build and directly program it, use "make NODEBUG=1 flash"

+Eclipse .cproject and .project files are also included, so you "should" be able to import it into eclipse and have a working enviroment.
+Your mileage may vary.